 - pinch freshly ground black pepper

 - Use a cutting board that you don’t mind getting beet juice on.
 Slice off the ends of the beet, then use a vegetable peeler to remove the peel.
-Slice into 1/2-inch cubes.
+Cut into ½-inch cubes.
 Do the same with your carrot.

-- Place all the prepared vegetables in the Instant Pot (6 quarts or larger).
-Add vegetable broth, water, coriander powder, black pepper, and salt.
-For saucepan instructions, see notes.
+- Place all the prepared vegetables in the Instant Pot (6 quart).
+Add vegetable broth, coriander powder, black pepper, and salt.
+For saucepan instructions, see the notes.

 - Turn on the Instant Pot, secure the lid, and select “Pressure Cook.”
 Set the timer to 13 minutes.
 After it finishes, wait 15 minutes to allow the pressure to come down naturally.
 To open the lid, test for pressure by toggling the pressure vent.
-If there is no steam you are clear to twist open the lid.
+If there is no steam it is safe to open the lid.

 - While the soup is cooking, prepare the garnish.
 Place sour cream or yogurt in a small bowl.
-Either finely chop or pulverize dill pickles in a blender or mini chopper.
+Finely chop or blend dill pickles in a blender or mini chopper.
 Mix pickles with the dairy and add salt and pepper to taste.

 - To serve, ladle soup into individual bowls and top with a dollop of dill pickle sour cream.
 Sprinkle with extra black pepper and enjoy!